HEADSHOT SESSION PREPARATION

 When it comes to accessories, the general rule is simplicity and minimalism.
 Their purpose is to complement your look, not overpower it.

-Scarves: Scarves, while stylish in everyday wear, are almost always a distraction in headshots and are generally best avoided.
+• Scarves: Scarves, while fine in everyday wear, are almost always a distraction in headshots and are generally best avoided.

 HAIR + MAKEUP